yubol-bobo/AI-in-One-Interview-Handbook/README.md

 - Parametric vs non-parametric algorithms (if we assume a fixed functional form or not)

 (Functional form = Mathematical shape or structure that the model assumes to represent how the input relates to the output.)
-    - **Parametric Algorithms**(e.g., Logistic Regression, Naive Bayes, Neural Networks) assume a fixed functional form with a finite set of parameters.
+    - **Parametric Algorithms**(e.g., Logistic Regression, Naive Bayes, Neural Networks) assume that the dataset comes from a certain function with some set of parameters that should be tuned to reach the optimal performance.
+For such models, the number of parameters is determined prior to training, thus the degree of freedom is limited and reduces the chances of overfitting.
 They are computationally efficient and often easier to interpret, but less flexible.
-    - **Non-parametric methods** (e.g., KNN, Decision Trees, Random Forests) make fewer assumptions, allowing more flexibility.
+    - **Non-parametric methods** (e.g., KNN, Decision Trees, Random Forests) don't assume anything about the function from which the dataset was sampled.
+For these models, the number of parameters is not determined prior to training, thus they are free to generalize the model based on the data.
+Sometimes these models overfit themselves while generalizing.
+To generalize they need more data in comparison with Parametric Models.
+They are relatively more difficult to interpret compared to Parametric Models.
 Their complexity grows with the data, making them suitable for capturing complex patterns.

 - Linear vs Nonlinear algorithms
     - Linear algorithms (Linear Regression, Logistic Regression, Linear SVM) assume a linear relationship and provide simplicity and interpretability.